 #ProTip: Save this image to your phone or computer so that you can reference it as a guide.

-1. Sparklancer is offered the event 60 days out - We will give the invitation to accept the event 60 days prior to the event.
-You will be able to choose if you would like to accept the event or decline it.
+1. Sparklancer is assigned the event immediately after client booking - We will give the invitation to accept the event upon client booking the event.

-5. Sparklancer makes planning phone call to client 30 days out from event.
-(Receives automated email 30 days out) - At 30 days out from event, you will receive a notification informing you that it is time to make your planning phone call with client.
+2. Sparklancer makes planning phone call 30 days out from event. - At 30 days out from event, you will receive a notification informing you that it is time to make your planning phone call with client.
 If you have been with Spark for a while, this is replacing the planning meeting.
 When you make the planning call, you will go over the clients planning forms and ask them any questions you may have about their event.
 You will make your planning calls on the time designated to you.

 DJ & MC: Monday, 4 weeks before event